10 Best Things To Do In Mijas Pueblo, Spain

 Sea to Sky Suites is a luxurious aparthotel located in the heart of Mijas village, offering breathtaking views of the Mediterranean Sea and the surrounding mountains.
 The suites are spacious, modern, and elegantly designed, providing guests with a comfortable and relaxing stay.
 The property features an outdoor pool, a rooftop terrace, and a fitness center.

-Mijas Pueblo - Map of places
+Mijas Pueblo, Spain - Map of places

 Home » Spain » 10 Best Things To Do In Mijas Pueblo, Spain